• Menu

 24 hours in Queretaro Mexico

-Constitution Square originally was the Franciscan Friars Orchard and later became a marketplace for the locals, the fountain sits above the original water hole.
+Constitution Square originally was the Franciscan Friar Orchard and later became a marketplace for the locals; the fountain sits above the original water hole.
 The Square is full of locals day and night and is a major meeting place.

 Visit the Cathedral of Queretaro